Typo

 either deactivated in the Appearance pane, or they can be just

-*removed* from the ``snippets`` folder.
+removed from the snippets folder.

-Further hints on the installation process are provided in the documentation
+Further hints on the installation process are provided in the documentation referred to below at the end of this README.

 Documentation